-- County Managers Office.
-HR, EM, and Community Relations - Community Development: The Land Use Planning Division reviews and issues permits for land use development throughout rural Clatsop County, including zoning, subdivisions and land partitions.
+- County Managers Office: Human Resources, Emergency Management, and Community Relations. - Community Development: The Land Use Planning Division reviews and issues permits for land use development throughout rural Clatsop County, including zoning, subdivisions and land partitions.
 It is responsible for developing, maintaining, updating and implementing the County's comprehensive land use plan in compliance with Oregon's statewide land use goals and planning laws.
 The Planning Commission, a citizen panel appointed by the Board of Commissioners, reviews applications and recommends changes in the County's comprehensive land use plan.
 The Building Codes Department within the Community Development Division issues building permits and manages the inspections. - Public Health Department: The Public Health Department provides immunizations, communicable disease control, HIV counseling and testing and sexually-transmitted disease testing and services, vital statistics, maternal and child health, WIC nutrition program, family planning, education and community outreach. - Sheriff's Office: The Clatsop County Sheriff's Office is the primary criminal investigation and law enforcement agency for rural Clatsop County.
-The Sheriff's Office includes several divisions and programs: Correctional Facility, Countywide Inter-agency Narcotics Task Force, Marine Patrol, High Angle Rescue, Search and Rescue and the Underwater Recovery (Dive) Team. - Community Corrections: Community Corrections supervises adult criminal offenders living in Clatsop County who have been sentenced to probation by the court or released to post-prison supervision from a correctional facility.
-The County-administered, statefunded program offers an array of program services, supervision and sanctions to reform offenders and enhance safety of the community.
-Community Corrections operates using state grants via an intergovernmental agreement between Clatsop County and the State of Oregon.
-Clatsop County has administered the Community Corrections program since 1997. - Juvenile Department: The Clatsop County Juvenile Department is responsible for the supervision of juvenile offenders younger than 18 years old upon apprehension.
+The Sheriff's Office includes several divisions and programs: Correctional Facility, Countywide Inter-agency Narcotics Task Force, Marine Patrol, High Angle Rescue, Search and Rescue and the Underwater Recovery (Dive) Team.
+In addition, the Clatsop County Sheriff's Office has administered the Community Corrections program since 1997 which it operates using state grants via an intergovernmental agreement between Clatsop County and the State of Oregon.
+The Community Corrections program offers an array of services, supervision, and sanctions to reform offenders and enhance safety of the community. - Juvenile Department: The Clatsop County Juvenile Department is responsible for the supervision of juvenile offenders younger than 18 years old upon apprehension.
 The department provides intake screening, restitution and assistance to victims, programs to divert youth from the formal court process (when appropriate), due-process in the preparation of legal documents that initiate court action, adjudication and disposition of allegations of delinquent behavior, and supervision of those youth on probation.
 State agencies such as the Oregon Youth Authority and Department of Family Services provide institutional care and supervision of youth. - Public Works: The Public Works Department is responsible for the creation, improvement and maintenance of services and infrastructure.
-Public Works consists of the following divisions: - The Road division of the Department of Transportation and Development houses the offices of the Roads, County Engineer, County Surveyor, Parks and Westport Sewer Service District. - The administrative staff plans and administers the budget and contracts for the department and represents Clatsop County on federal, state and local transportation issues.

-- The Roads Maintenance section provides brush control, pot hole patching, culvert cleaning and replacement, shoulder and ditch maintenance, oiling, road rebasing and grading.
+Public Works consists of the following divisions: - The Road division of the Department of Transportation and Development houses the offices of the Roads, County Engineer, County Surveyor, Parks and Westport Sewer Service District. - The administrative staff plans and administers the budget and contracts for the department and represents Clatsop County on federal, state and local transportation issues. - The Roads Maintenance section provides brush control, pot hole patching, culvert cleaning and replacement, shoulder and ditch maintenance, oiling, road rebasing and grading.
 Improvements include contracted bridge replacement and A.C. paving and major road construction and reconstruction. - The County Engineer plans, designs and coordinates projects for the County's road system, consisting of approximately 250 miles of roads, 68 bridges and three ocean beach approaches. - The office of the Surveyor is responsible for checking, filing and indexing boundary surveys by private and public surveyors.
 The office maintains all records of surveys and provides means by which the public can use these records.
 The surveyor checks and approves subdivisions, condominiums, and land partitions.
 The surveyor surveys County owned land and County roads.
 The surveyor is responsible for the recovery, restoration and preservation of public Land corners.
-These are section corners, quarter corners and donation land claim corners. - Parks: The Parks program is responsible for the operation and maintenance of the County's parks and recreational areas.
+These are section corners, quarter corners and donation land claim corners.

+• Parks: The Parks program is responsible for the operation and maintenance of the County's parks and recreational areas.